 Yet if he resides on earth life is surely blessed

-I am so proud of you Chaitanya.
+I am20130722_092640 so proud of you Chaitanya.
 You have grown into a remarkable, adult woman whose strength, talent and wisdom I admire greatly.
 Happy Birthday!

 Love, Mom